Celtic Challenge launched

-There will be 1,400 players involved in a programme of 155 matches that take place over eight weeks starting on May 3rd.
-Details of the competition and the new sponsors Bank of Ireland were unveiled at Croke Park earlier today by Uachtarán Aogán Ó Fearghail and Paudie O’Neill, Chairperson of the Hurling Development Committee.
+There will be 1,000 players involved in a programme of 110 matches that take place over seven weeks starting on May 4.
+Details of the new competitions were unveiled at Croke Park earlier today by Uachtarán Aogán Ó Fearghail and Paudie O’Néill, Chairperson of the Hurling Development Committee.

-In total there will be 21 county teams and 26 sides that represent regions from within counties such as West Waterford and Cork City.
+In total there will be 22 county teams and 16 sides that represent regions from within Tier 1 hurling counties such as South Kilkenny, Waterford City and West Limerick.

-After an initial round robin group phase of matches, teams will be graded on their performance and will then be assigned to one of six divisions for the preliminaries and the play-offs where again they will compete against teams of a similar level of ability.
+After an initial round-robin group phase of matches, teams will be graded on their performance and will then be assigned to one of five Divisions for the Preliminaries and the Play Offs where again they will compete against teams of a similar level of ability.

-The six divisional finals will be played on Saturday, June 24th at Netwatch Cullen Park, Carlow.
+The five Divisional Finals will be played on Saturday, June 18th at Nowlan Park in Kilkenny.

-The cups have been named after six of the victims from among the 14 people shot and killed on Bloody Sunday at Croke Park on November 21st, 1920.
-The cups have been dedicated to the memory of Michael Hogan (age 24), John William Scott (age 14), William Robinson (age 11), Jerome O’Leary (age 10), Michael Feery (aged 40) and Tom Hogan (aged 21).
+The cups have been named after five of the victims from among the 14 people shot and killed on Bloody Sunday at Croke Park on November 21st, 1920.
+The cups have been dedicated to the memory of Michael Hogan (age 24), John William Scott (age 14), William Robinson (age 11), Jerome O’Leary (age 10) and Michael Feery (aged 40).
 The trophies and medals have been kindly sponsored by the Past Hurlers’ Association.